 We may vary the steps in this process, depending on your individual circumstances.

-We offer the option to pay by internet banking, which allows you to make use of our services and authorise a direct credit payment from your bank account.
-This option is only available to individuals who agree to the Payment Express Terms and Conditions prior to authorising the payment.
-These are as follows:
+We also offer the option to pay by internet banking, which allows you to make a direct credit payment from your bank account.
+This option is available only to individuals who agree to the Windcave terms and conditions prior to authorising the payment.

 In the event of non-payment, or non-compliance of our payment terms, you will be responsible for all legal costs.
 We will look to revoke the service that we have provided to you.
 If revoking the service is not possible, then we may refer the matter to a debt collection agency.